utah-cs4470-sp23/class/spec.md

 JPL compilers also need not preserve the type of internal or external error (for example, bounds checks could be implemented as assertions).

-There are some rarer exceptional conditions, like stack overflow or failure to allocate memory, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
+There are some rarer exceptional conditions, like stack overflow, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
 As long as the compiler doesn't go out of its way to mess with this things should be fine.

 Elaboration
 -----------